Appearance

 Where Rozie wins today

-- One definition, six idiomatic packages — including the two frameworks the ecosystem underserves: Solid (thin / stale
+- First-class packages everywhere, including the two the ecosystem underserves: Solid (thin / stale

 solid-maplibre, or the Mapbox-firstsolid-map-gl) and Lit (no real wrapper).
-A Solid dev today fights a sparsely-documented, low-adoption package; a Lit dev hand-rolls everything around a bare<map-libre>element. - Framework-native markers & popups on all six — the
+A Solid dev today fights a sparsely-documented, low-adoption package; a Lit dev hand-rolls everything around a bare<map-libre>element. - Framework-native markers & popups.
+The

 marker/popupreactive multi-instance portal slots render a real framework fragment (any component, any reactivity) as a map marker / popup, reconciled keep / update / dispose off themarkers/popupsdata arrays.
-This is exactly the capabilitysolid-maplibreis thin on and Lit lacks entirely: Solid and Lit consumers get real, reactive marker / popup content they otherwise can't have, from the same source. - Two-way camera out of the box on all six — four
+This is exactly the capabilitysolid-maplibreis thin on and Lit lacks entirely; on Solid and Lit it works the same as on the big four. - Two-way camera out of the box.
+Four

-r-modelprops (center/zoom/bearing/pitch) with a built-in echo-guard (theeventDatamarker that survives batched camera ops).centeris[lng, lat], MapLibre's convention. - A uniform 20-event surface with structured pointer payloads (
+r-modelprops (center/zoom/bearing/pitch) with a built-in echo-guard (theeventDatamarker that survives batched camera ops).centeris[lng, lat], MapLibre's convention. - A uniform event surface with structured pointer payloads (

-{ lngLat, point, features, originalEvent }) — identical on every target, instead of each wrapper's own event idiom. - A uniform 15-verb imperative handle (
+{ lngLat, point, features, originalEvent }), identical on every target, instead of each wrapper's own event idiom. - A uniform imperative handle (

 What Rozie defers